Jeremy Sprinkle: Professional career

+Pre-draft

 On November 28, 2016, it was announced that Sprinkle had accepted his invitation to play in the 2017 Senior Bowl, along with Arkansas' punter Toby Baker.
 On January 28, 2017, Sprinkle played in the Senior Bowl and caught one 18-yard pass from Pitts's Nathan Peterman.
-He was a part of Chicago Bears' head coach John Fox's North team, who lost 16-15 to the South.
+He was a part of Chicago Bears head coach John Fox's North team, who lost 16-15 to the South.

 Sprinkle was one of 19 tight ends who received an invitation to participate at the NFL Scouting Combine in Indianapolis, Indiana.
 Sprinkle performed the majority of drills and had a mediocre performance, finishing 14th among tight ends in the vertical jump and 10th in the 40-yard dash and broad jump.
 On March 15, 2017, Sprinkle opted to participate at Arkansas' pro day, along with Cody Hollister, Dan Skipper, Jeremiah Ledbetter, and 13 other prospects.
-Sprinkle chose to perform all.of his combine drills after his showing at the combine was lackluster.
+Sprinkle chose to perform all of his combine drills after his showing at the combine was lackluster.
 He successfully had better times and measures in all of them.

 At the conclusion of the pre-draft process, Sprinkle was projected to be a fourth or fifth round pick by NFL draft experts and scouts.
 He was ranked the fifth best tight end in the draft by NFL analyst Gil Brandt, the eighth best tight end by NFL analyst Mike Mayock, and the 11th best tight end prospect in the draft by NFLDraftScout.com.